This Online Bridge from RN to MSN Helps You Make a Difference as a Nursing Leader

 Transcripts must be received by the 1st of the month before your intended start date.
 WGU requires that ALL official transcripts of previous academic work completed at other colleges and universities be submitted for evaluation.

 Admissions requirements vary widely from program to program and from school to school.
 Nurse practitioner programs—including Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP), and post-MSN NP certificate programs—can be among the most competitive.
 One factor commonly considered for enrollment in post-graduate nursing programs is grade-point average (GPA) from previous college work.
 The nature of WGU’s competency-based model means WGU graduates do not have a GPA when they earn their degree.
+WGU will work with you to help other institutions understand our model.

 However, other factors beyond GPA are considered by many programs across the country.
 WGU provides opportunities for students to students to demonstrate excellence beyond a GPA, including participation in nationally recognized honors programs, real-world projects that you complete as part of your program that you can showcase in your post-graduate applications, and letters of recommendation from WGU faculty or leadership.